-The Nippy 4 should be used with a leakage circuit and a suitable patient interface or an MPV circuit.
-See 9 Accessories and Parts, page 121 for detailed information about compatible patient circuits.
+The Nippy4+ can be used with a leakage circuit, an MPV circuit or a circuit with active exhalation valve.
+See 9 Accessories and Parts, page 139 for detailed information about compatible patient circuits.

-The patient circuit shall comply to ISO 17510.
-The leakage should be at least 12 l/min at 4 cmH2O, to prevent rebreathing of exhaled air.
-The recommended leakage is 20 to 50 l/min at 10 cmH2O pressure.
+For leakage circuits: The patient circuit shall comply to ISO 17510.
+The leakage should be at least 12 l/min at 4 cm H_2O , to prevent rebreathing of exhaled air.
+The recommended leakage is 20 to 50 l/min at 10 cm H_2O pressure.